The stinging spurge nettle

 The Walking Stick insect

-There used to be a field in Sanford, Florida, near Lake Monroe, that was nearly overrun with growing Smilax every spring.
+There used to be a field in west Sanford, Florida, near Lake Monroe and the zoo, that was nearly overrun with growing Smilax every spring.
 I could get a couple of quarts of tender tips daily over a few weeks, enough for many meals.
-Cooked like asparagus or green beans, they are excellent, and also edible raw in small quantities.
+Cooked like asparagus or green beans, they are excellent, and also edible raw.

 The tip grows from the end of the vine and gets tougher as one goes back along the vine.
 Technically that is called